paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

             name = default_##name;        \
         }

-And a macro to chek the type of the argument:
+And a macro to check the type of the argument:

 .. code-block:: c